BillyjeanRequirements/requirementsProject/Business Analysis.md

 * If the customer was removed from the train en route involuntarily, their ticket is NOT to be returned to them.
 * Notify CNOC 24-Hour Operations Customer Services Desk immediately at (302) 683-2299.
-• Provide the customer’s name, original destination, and a brief description of the situation including whether or not the local police were involved.
+* Provide the customer’s name, original destination, and a brief description of the situation including whether or not the local police were involved.
-• Specify the names of any accompanying companion(s), the original destination, and the station or location where the customer left the train.
+* Specify the names of any accompanying companion(s), the original destination, and the station or location where the customer left the train.
-• Note the delay (if any) on the delay report.
-• Follow up with a report to the Road Trainmaster, Road Foreman, Crew Base Manager or Onboard Service Manager.
+* Follow up with a report to the Road Trainmaster, Road Foreman, Crew Base Manager or Onboard Service Manager.
-• Advise the customer that any refund or fare adjustment is determined by the Amtrak Customer Refunds department on a case-by-case basis based upon the fare plan and any restrictions of that plan.
+* Advise the customer that any refund or fare adjustment is determined by the Amtrak Customer Refunds department on a case-by-case basis based upon the fare plan and any restrictions of that plan.
-• The Conductor must change the customer’s destination to the location the customer was removed in the Ticket Details screen of the eMD.
+* The Conductor must change the customer’s destination to the location the customer was removed in the Ticket Details screen of the eMD.
-• If the customer voluntarily leaves the train or indicates a desire to leave the train before their ticketed destination, lift the ticket and do not return the ticket if it is a paper value ticket.
+* If the customer voluntarily leaves the train or indicates a desire to leave the train before their ticketed destination, lift the ticket and do not return the ticket if it is a paper value ticket.
-• Notify CNOC 24-Hour Operations Customer Services Desk at (302) 683-2299 to provide the customer’s name, details of the situation, the original destination, and the station or location where the customer left the train.
+* Notify CNOC 24-Hour Operations Customer Services Desk at (302) 683-2299 to provide the customer’s name, details of the situation, the original destination, and the station or location where the customer left the train.
-• Advise the customer that any refund or fare adjustment is determined by the Amtrak Customer Refunds department on a case-by-case basis based upon the fare plan and any restrictions of that plan.
+* Advise the customer that any refund or fare adjustment is determined by the Amtrak Customer Refunds department on a case-by-case basis based upon the fare plan and any restrictions of that plan.
-• The Conductor must change the customer’s destination to the location the customer voluntarily left the train in the Ticket Details screen of the eMD.
+* The Conductor must change the customer’s destination to the location the customer voluntarily left the train in the Ticket Details screen of the eMD.
-• If, at the time during the ticket lift, the customer indicates a desire to leave the train before their ticketed destination; lift the ticket.
+* If, at the time during the ticket lift, the customer indicates a desire to leave the train before their ticketed destination; lift the ticket.
-• Advise the customer that any refund or fare adjustment is determined by the Amtrak Customer Refunds department on a case-by-case basis based upon the fare plan and any restrictions of that plan.
+* Advise the customer that any refund or fare adjustment is determined by the Amtrak Customer Refunds department on a case-by-case basis based upon the fare plan and any restrictions of that plan.
-• The Conductor must change the customer’s destination to the location the customer voluntarily left the train in the Ticket Details screen of the eMD
+* The Conductor must change the customer’s destination to the location the customer voluntarily left the train in the Ticket Details screen of the eMD

  Identification
 Refer to Chapter 8, “Accounting”, Section 1 “Train Service Accounting Procedures” for:
-• General Information
+* General Information
-• Senior Citizens – Must present proof of age.
+* Senior Citizens – Must present proof of age.
-• Persons with Disabilities
+* Persons with Disabilities
-• Military – ID card required
+* Military – ID card required

 Ticket Refund Policy
 Refer to Chapter 8 “Accounting”, Section 1 “Train Service Accounting Procedures”